Like Shearer or Keegan, Muckle's a Newcastle icon.

 How to get a Muckle training contract

-Vacation scheme deadline: 31 January 2017
+Vacation scheme deadline: 31 January 2018 (open 1 November 2017)

-Training contract deadline: 31 July 2017
+Training contract deadline: 31 July 2018 (open 1 November 2017)

 Muckle receives a roughly equal number of vacation scheme and direct training contract applications.
 In total, between 200 and 230 candidates apply for the four trainee spots on offer.
 The same form is used for both routes.

-“The application form is crucial, so we look at it very closely,” graduate recruitment head Kevin Maloney tells us.
+“The application form is crucial, so we look at it very closely,” graduate recruitment head and partner Kevin Maloney tells us.
 “We look for people's personality and attitude coming through, and how they come across as an individual.
 We also want to see a genuine motivation to want to work at Muckle.”

 The vacation scheme

-Between 16 and 20 vacation scheme slots are available each year, split over four week-long stints at the end of June and the beginning of July.
+Around 20 to 25 vacation scheme slots are available each year, split over four week-long stints at the end of June and the beginning of July.
 Those who make it onto the vac scheme kick off their week with an induction hosted by people from different parts of the business.
 From there they receive work from several practice areas.
 “It's flexible,” says Maloney, telling us: “We try to make it like they're a trainee for a week.
 The work is very hands-on, and there are no assessments.”
 One trainee who'd completed a scheme with Muckle said: “It was great to do stuff the fee earners actually needed doing – it made my time feel more realistic.”

 The assessment day

+Between 20 and 25 applicants are invited to an assessment day.
+This starts with a lunch with the trainees which leads into an afternoon of group exercises.
 “We don't have any critical thinking assessments or psychometric testing,” elaborates Maloney.
 “Instead we emphasise role-play scenarios, where candidates are split into teams and given a group exercise.
 There's nothing they can do to prepare; it's about seeing their collaborative and interpersonal skills, and their ability to work under pressure.”